The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: The Compactness Theorem for

 \item[\ding{95}] The implication from bottom to top follows the same pattern, by reversing the steps in which we use the functions $f,g$ (i.e. using $g$ to move from $\mathcal{M}^{\mathcal{C}_0}$ to $\mathcal{M}^{\mathcal{C}_1}$ and $f$ to move from $\mathcal{N}^{\mathcal{C}_1}$ to $\mathcal{N}^{\mathcal{C}_0}$). \end{proof}

-Note that what is crucially used in the above proof is that the free variables occurring in a subformula of $\psi_0$ have size at most the minimum of the size of $\mathcal{C}_0,\mathcal{C}_1$; this grants the existence of a bijection between the fresh constants $\bp{c_{jl}:j\in J}$ for $l=0,1$ which substitute free variables of the subformula.
+Note that what is crucially used in the above proof is that the free variables occurring in a subformula of $\psi_0$ have size bounded below the minimum of the size of $\mathcal{C}_0,\mathcal{C}_1$; this grants the existence of a bijection between the fresh constants $\bp{c_{jl}:j\in J}$ for $l=0,1$ which substitute free variables of the subformula.
 This is essential for the above proof to work.